 Outer Spaces programmes residencies, commissions and other artist development opportunities using vacant commercial property.
-We make spaces available to artists, art collectives and art organisations free of charge and we often work in partnership with other arts organisations.
+We also make spaces available, rent free, to artists, art collectives and art organisations.

 Information for artists

 Here are some of the questions we are commonly asked about our spaces.
 If you can’t find the answer to your question here, or have any further queries please email: email@example.com

 What kinds of spaces do you have?

 Our spaces are empty commercial properties: open plan and individual offices in whole blocks, or office floors in buildings shared with other occupants, retail units in shopping centres or high streets and occasionally industrial units.

 How do I find out about new spaces?

 When a new space becomes available, we send out a mailing to artists who have registered on our website.
 You can register with us here.
 We can also share information via our website, social media channels, Creative Scotland’s Opportunities site and through networks such as SCAN.

 How do I get a space?